 Pani Puri

-Originally from India, Pani Puri is basically a crispy ball-shaped puri into which a hole has been dug to fit in a mixture of tamarind sauce, onions, potatoes and chickpeas.
+Originally from India, Pani Puri is a crispy ball-shaped puri into which a hole has been dug to fit in a mixture of tamarind sauce, onions, potatoes and chickpeas.

 They are mainly sold in Indian restaurants and by street food vendors in Port Louis and other parts of Mauritius as well.

-Price: Rs 50 for 6 Pani Puris (US$ 1.25)
+Price: From Rs 60 for 5 Pani Puris (USD 1.35)

-Paw or Pao
+Paw (Pao or Bao)

 Paw is a Chinese steamed bun stuffed with chicken, beef or pork.
 A sweet version with red bean paste is sometimes available.